When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • loss of consciousness.

-The first day in the lower abdomen, the patient feels pain of a pulling nature of varying intensity.
-Throughout the month, it is considered normal to have abundant watery discharge from the vagina.
-Sometimes there are minor discharge mixed with blood (not a dangerous symptom).
+On the first day, the patient feels a nagging pain of varying intensity in the lower abdomen.
+Throughout the month, it is considered normal to have copious, watery vaginal discharge.
+Sometimes there is a slight discharge mixed with blood (not a dangerous symptom).

 In women who underwent cryodestruction with an existing inflammatory lesion of the uterus or vagina, there is a possibility of the process spreading to the appendages.
 If the technique of performing the procedure is violated, the likelihood of developing adverse reactions increases several times.
-A prime example incorrect work of the doctor is damage to the walls of the vagina.
-In such a situation, the patient has a watery discharge that lasts longer than one month, an intense feeling of pain is constantly present, and bleeding opens.
+A striking example If the doctor does not work correctly, damage to the vaginal walls occurs.
+In such a situation, the patient’s watery discharge lasts longer than one month, there is always an intense feeling of pain, and bleeding begins.

 Note!
-If a secret began to stand out from the vagina yellow color having bad smell, you should immediately consult a doctor.
-Such a symptom indicates the addition of an infection and requires the appointment of drug therapy.
+If a secretion begins to come out of the vagina yellow color having bad smell, you should immediately consult a doctor.
+This symptom indicates the addition of an infection and requires the prescription of drug therapy.

 For complete tissue healing with properly performed cryodestruction, it will take from 28 to 42 days.
 Watery discharge should stop by the end of the fourth week.
-After the procedure, it is forbidden to have sexual intercourse with a partner for about two months.
-After this time, it is necessary to visit a gynecologist who will examine the affected area and give an opinion on the healing process and the possibility of resuming sexual relations.
+After the procedure, it is prohibited to have sexual intercourse with a partner for about two months.
+After this time, you must visit a gynecologist who will examine the affected area and give an opinion on the healing process and the possibility of resuming sexual relations.

-For two months, you should refrain from visiting baths, saunas, pools.
-You can not lift weights and do hard physical work.
+For two months you should refrain from visiting baths, saunas, and swimming pools.
+Do not lift weights or do strenuous physical work.
 This will avoid infection and bleeding, and shorten the recovery period.

-It is worth paying close attention to the state of health after the intervention, and if such symptoms occur, immediately consult a doctor:
+It is worth paying close attention to your health after the intervention, and if such symptoms occur, immediately consult a doctor:

-• body temperature is in the range of 38 or higher;
+• body temperature is within 38 or above;

 • there is a feeling of chills or fever;

-• pain in the lower abdomen is very strong;
+• pain in the lower abdomen is very severe;

 • bleeding does not go away for more than two days.

-In most cases, complications after cryodestruction of the cervix do not develop.
+In most cases, complications do not develop after cryodestruction of the cervix.